-Precious stones are used not only as ornament, but also as tools of devotion towards the mighty.
+Precious stones are used not only as an ornament, but also as tools of devotion towards the mighty.
 Some of the most impressive cases in Italy.

 Used to enhance the beauty of those who wear them and being a sign of power and greatness, precious stones have also been used to symbolize the devotion and reverence of human beings to the supernatural.

 It hasn’t been different for the bimillennial history of Christianism, full of significant examples which demonstrate how metals and precious stones have been used to enhance the unicity of the cults and to make the importance and value of what is worshipped evident for all.

 Saint Mark’s Golden Pall

 by Peppe Guida – Opera propria, CC BY-SA 4.0

 Italy encloses some extraordinary testimonies in this sense and among the different possible mentions let’s just remember the treasure of the Saint Mark’s Basilica in Venice and the treasure of San Gennaro in Naples.